 Trevor Woods organised a trip to Kilkee, in 2009 for the June bank holiday.
 We used the boats from Oceanlife dive centre, who were very accommodating and took us to a number of different sites.

-Lizzy McDowell organised a trip here in June 2018.
+Lizzy McDowell organised a trip here in June 2018 and 2019.
 They stayed in Quilty holiday cottages, a short drive from Quilty and about a 20 min drive from Kilkee.

 There is a slip just outside the dive centre.
 It’s usable at all stages of the tide (though I’m not 100% sure about right at low tide – maybe ring the dive centre to confirm).